A1Liu/ted/README.md

     structs.
 Would be easy to use, and would not require nonsense code bloat.
     In the interim though, we can do a runtime conversion to get similar productivity benefits.
+  - Not using Serde because of resulting binary size and increased compile times.

 ## Size Opt Stuffs
 - [ ] https://github.com/rustwasm/wasm-pack/issues/737